cloudflare/cloudflare-docs/content/email-security/_partials/_journaling-connector.md

 9. Configure the **Routing** setting as follows:
     * Select **Route email through these smart hosts**.
-    * In the text field, enter the following smarthosts.
+    * In the text field, enter the following[ smart hosts](https://en.wikipedia.org/wiki/Smart_host).
 Select the **+** button after each host to add it to the configuration:
         * `mailstream-east.mxrecord.io`
         * `mailstream-west.mxrecord.io`
-    * If there is a requirement to enforce traffic through the EU region, use the following smarthost instead:
+    * If there is a requirement to enforce traffic through the EU region, use the following smart host instead:
         * `mailstream-eu1.mxrecord.io`

     ![Configure the routing setting](/email-security/static/bcc-setup/journaling/step9-routing.png)